World Language

 Spanish 2

-Students will learn about the Day of the Dead (Dia de los Muertos) celebration in Mexico while reading Tumba.
-Students will review the present tense, present progressive, and ser & estar both orally and in writing short letters and/or texts to family members.
+Students will learn about the Day of the Dead (Dia de los Muertos) celebration and other aspects of Mexican culture while reading Tumba.
 Students will then explore their own family traditions learning/ reviewing the vocabulary of family relationships and those words needed to discuss and write about their family traditions, such as gustar.
-The grammar focus will be on adjective agreement, creating plural forms and asking and answering questions.
+Students will review the present tense, present progressive, ser & estar, and basic irregular present tense verbs both orally and in writing short letters and/or texts to family members.
+They will also review adjective agreement, creating plural forms and asking and answering questions.

 Profile of a Graduate Capacities: Design, Decision Making